google/docsy/userguide/README.md

+# Guide to Docsy

 [Docsy](https://github.com/google/docsy) is a Hugo theme for technical documentation sites, providing easy site navigation, structure, and more.
 This **Docsy Example Project** uses the Docsy theme, as well as providing a skeleton documentation structure for you to use.
 You can either copy this project and edit it with your own content, or use the theme in your projects like any other [Hugo theme](https://gohugo.io/themes/installing-and-using-themes/).

-This Docsy Example Project is hosted at [https://testydocsy.netlify.com/](https://testydocsy.netlify.com/).
+Take a look at [Goldydocs, the example project](https://example.docsy.dev) to see what it looks like

-You can find detailed theme instructions in the example project under **Documentation -> Getting Started**.
+You can find [detailed theme instructions](https://www.docsy.dev/docs/getting-started/) in the example project.

 This is not an officially supported Google product.
 This project is currently maintained.